theodo-group/awesome-security-automation/README.md

 - [git-secret-scanner](https://github.com/padok-team/git-secret-scanner): This tool aims to find secrets and credentials in git repositories owned by Organizations or Groups using the best parts of TruffleHog & Gitleaks libraries.

+## Awesome CVEs tools

+- [Renovate](https://github.com/renovatebot/renovate): This tool creates Pull Requests to update your vulnerable dependencies and gives you a percentage of confidence about breaking changes.
+- [Dependat-bot](https://github.com/dependabot/dependabot-core): Just like Renovate, this tool creates Pull Requests to update your vulnerable dependencies.
+It works better with Github than with other platforms.

 ## Awesome AWS security tools

 - [sls-mentor](https://github.com/sls-mentor/sls-mentor): It is a tool that analyzes the configuration of your AWS resources against best practice rules.
 It also helps with other metrics than security, such as Performance or Cost.